mborgerson/wiki-export/wiki/Patents.md

 layout: wiki
 ---

-Here a list of patents that might be related to the NV2A GPU for the original Xbox:
+Here a list of patents that might be related to the original Xbox:

 -   Filed 1997-11-25 by nVidia:
     <https://www.google.com/patents/US6697063> “Rendering pipeline”